terramate-io/terramate/docs/functions/tm_tobool.md

 # `tm_tobool` Function

-`tobool` converts its argument to a boolean value.
+`tm_tobool` converts its argument to a boolean value.

 Explicit type conversions are rarely necessary in Terraform because it will convert types automatically where required.
 Use the explicit type conversion